Qalaat Faqra: Data

 A bit lower on a slope, to the south of actual Faqra, are the remains of two ancient temples: the largest of these is dedicated to Adonis and the other one to Atargatis, the "Syrian goddess".
 This Sanctuary can be dated to the second half of the first century, under emperor Claudius.

 In Late Antiquity, the last-mentioned shrine was partly dismantled, and a Byzantine Basilica was built next to it.

-Roman Faqra includes the famous Claudius Tower with its Greek & Latin inscriptions that state that the building, which at one time was topped with a pyramid-shaped roof like Kamouh el Hermel, was renovated by the Roman emperor Claudius in honor of Adonis in CE 43-44.
+Roman Faqra includes the famous Tower of Claudius with its Greek & Latin inscriptions that state that the building, which at one time was topped with a pyramid-shaped roof like Kamouh el Hermel, was renovated by the Roman emperor Claudius in honor of Adonis in CE 43-44.
 The tower has a 16m square base.

 The site also includes a temple to Zeus Beelgalasos, a sanctuary of Atargatis dedicated to Agrippa II and his sister Berenice, and two altars, built in 44 A.D.

-According to some archaeologists, like Yassmine and Alioquot, the two most important archaeological areas of Qalaat Faqra are the "Claudius Tower" and the "Great Sanctuary":
+According to some archaeologists, like Yassmine and Alioquot, the two most important archaeological areas of Qalaat Faqra are the "Tower of Claudius" and the "Great Sanctuary":

 The Claudius Tower

-This archaeological sdtructure has an inscription with dedication to Roman emperor Claudius, who rebuilt it: that's the reason of its name.

-It rests on a cubic plinth of 15.67 m on each side where two openings have been made: halfway up, perpendicular to the eastern side of the Claudius tower, an external staircase of eighteen steps leads to the main door, while another, smaller door is at ground level in the southeast corner.
+It rests on a cubic plinth of 15.67 m on each side with two doorways: halfway up, perpendicular to the eastern side of the Claudius tower, an external staircase of eighteen steps leads to the main door, while another, smaller door is at ground level in the southeast corner.
 Above the plinth, a few blocks belonging to the upper parts of the building allow its elevation to be restored.
 On the upper course of the plinth rest two steps, where stands the floor decorated with pilasters topped with capitals with brackets.
 The pilasters support a Doric entablature, crowned by a cornice adorned with a torus and an Egyptian throat.
 A loggia opens onto the eastern facade, directly above the main entrance.
 A system of narrow corridors and sideways spiral staircases allows circulation inside the building and ends in a small rectangular room in the central core of the matched masonry block.